 The image shows a view of the Yellamma Temple built on top of the dam on the west side the Agastya Lake.
 The picture was taken from Cave – 2 of the Badami Caves located on the southern red sandstone hills.

-As the name suggests, the temple is dedicated to Yellamma, a local name for Shiva’s consort Parvati, and was built by the Chalukyas in the 11th century CE.
+As the name suggests, the temple is dedicated to Yellamma, a popular goddess worshiped in parts of Karnataka and Telangana.
+Yellamma is a local name for Renuka, the wife of Rishi Jamadagni and the mother of Parashurama, the sixth avatar of Vishnu.
+The temple was built by the later Chalukyas in the 11th century CE.

 The northern sandstone hills have three Shivalayas, i.e., temples for Shiva.
 These are Upper Shivalaya, Lower Shivalaya, and Malegitti Shivalaya.

-According to the information on the ASI plaque, Upper Shivalaya was a Vishnu temple originally.
-Although the idol in the
+According to the information on the ASI (Archeological Survey of India) plaque, the Upper Shivalaya was originally a Vishnu temple, which became a Shivalaya (a temple for Shiva) in the later years.
+It has sculptural reliefs related to Vishnu and Krishna, an avatar of Vishnu.
+The idol in the garbhagriha is missing.

-The image shows the remnants of a once magnificent temple, now known as Lower Shivalaya, located just below Upper Shivalaya and to the east of Malegitti Shivalaya.
+The image shows the remnants of a once magnificent temple, now known as the Lower Shivalaya, located just below the Upper Shivalaya and to the east of the Malegitti Shivalaya.

 Only the inner sanctum and the tower above it have survived.
 The idol in the inner sanctum is missing.
 The temple was originally dedicated to Vatapi Ganapathi and was well known in olden times.
 Even today, Carnatic musicians invoke the blessings of Vatapi Ganapathi by singing Vatapi Ganapathi Bhajeyam.

-According to the information on the ASI (Archeological Survey of India) plaque, the temple is dated to the late 7th century CE and is dedicated to Surya, the sun god.
+According to the information on the ASI plaque, the temple is dated to the late 7th century CE and is dedicated to Surya, the sun god.
 The original idol in the

 It is not clear how the temple got its name.
-Malé means garland in Kannada.
-Malegitti means lady garland maker.
-It is named a Shivalaya (a shrine for Shiva) because of the Shivalinga installed in its
+In Kannada, Malé means a garland and Malegitti means a lady garland maker.
+It became a Shivalaya after a Shivalinga was installed in its garbhagirha in later years.